OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 to use the ``ondemand`` service account deployed by the `open ondemand kubernetes resources`_ and be able to execute ``kubectl`` commands.

-First deploy ``kubectl`` to the OnDemand web node:
+First deploy ``kubectl`` to the OnDemand web node.
+Replace ``$VERSION`` with the version of the Kubernetes controller, eg. ``1.21.5``.

 .. code-block:: sh

-  wget -O /usr/local/bin/kubectl https://storage.googleapis.com/kubernetes-release/release/v1.21.5/bin/linux/amd64/kubectl
+  wget -O /usr/local/bin/kubectl https://storage.googleapis.com/kubernetes-release/release/v$VERSION/bin/linux/amd64/kubectl
   chmod +x /usr/local/bin/kubectl

 Next extract the ``ondemand`` ServiceAccount token.
 Here is an example command to extract